 ACT will support you in becoming the observer of your mind for access to the present moment.
 ACT requires your commitment to flexible thinking and will allow you to live a value oriented life.
 In ACT you will gain the skills to minimize avoidance, denial, and challenge with your inner experience.
 You will explore your capacity to accept your feelings as appropriate responses to life circumstance that do not have to interfere with your life progress and growth.
 In ACT you will learn to accept your concerns in living, their associated distress, and consciously choose responses that foster relief and more supportive living.

 Trauma Informed is defined as my understanding of the prevalence of trauma in our society.
 When trauma occurs, it affects our cognitions, emotions, central nervous system, and behaviors.
-We support you in curating a therapeutic space that is grounded in safety, choice, collaboration, trustworthiness, and empowerment.
+I support us in curating a therapeutic space that is grounded in safety, choice, nervous system regulation, trustworthiness, and empowerment.
 Through a Trauma Informed lense, your healing journey will be encountered with cultural competence, radical acceptance, unconditional positive regard, warmth, and empathy.